Commercial Roofing Maintenance in Ohio

 Commercial Roof Preventative Maintenance and Repair

-This page will break down types of roof maintenance, what a maintenance contract will provide and what you can expect from a contractor performing preventative maintenance on your facility.
+This page will break down the types of roof maintenance, what a maintenance contract provides, and what you can expect from a contractor performing preventive maintenance on your facility.

-At West Roofing Systems in Cleveland, Ohio, we take pride in the new roofs we install and the maintenance we provide for our customers and their commercial, industrial and manufacturing buildings.
-Our M.a.R.S.
-(Maintenance and Repair Service) Program is available for new and existing roof systems.
+At West Roofing Systems in LaGrange, Ohio, we take pride in the new roofs we install and the maintenance we provide for our customers' commercial, industrial, and manufacturing buildings.

 Chris West, President of West Roofing Systems, talks about commercial roof maintenance, why it’s important, and when the best time to perform them is.